 The Cart House has ground floor accommodation and is a non smoking cottage.
 WiFi Internet is provided free of charge at The Cart House.
 The Cart House is available for weekly self catering holiday bookings from Friday to Friday.
 The normal arrival time at this holiday cottage is 16:00 and the normal departure time is 10:00.
-Short break weekend and midweek self catering holidays are available from 27th October 2017 to 21st December 2017, 5th January 2018 to 8th February 2018, 16th February 2018 to 22nd March 2018 and 26th October 2018 to 20th December 2018.
+Short break weekend and midweek self catering holidays are available from 16th February 2018 to 22nd March 2018, 11th June 2018 to 14th June 2018, 25th June 2018 to 28th June 2018, 27th July 2018 to 30th July 2018 and 26th October 2018 to 20th December 2018.

 For details on access to The Cart House for those with impaired mobility or disabilities please read the cottage access statement in the tab below.

 The Cart House has 138 days available for Purbeck self catering holidays from the 19th March 2018 to 31st December 2018.
 That means The Cart House is 52.08% booked for this holiday periods with 21.4 weeks confirmed so far.